bobgrant04/beebyams/README.md

 programs used
 X - Usage <fsp> (<dno>/<dsp>) (<drv>) a launcher program that takes a filename selects din and drive (defaults to current drive.  uses the exe details (as per *info command) to select any special processing (from 7F00 up) will re allocate code anywhere as relocation code runs in zero page.
 Will use disc setting for !boot

+P.magic consumes TAB deliminated files will be intergrated into P.process at some stage.
+Will change exe details if both magic and Special and page fields agree.

 Magic - Usage <fsp> (<dno>/<dsp>) (<drv>) a program for analysing program to accertain type does some magic byte checks via embedded look up tables. sets E% for exe address and L% for load.  will do some rudamentry PAGE=&E00 checks for basic programs